raymondtharris/breezy/README.md

 #### Backup and Export
 Breezy allows you to manually backup your posts or setup up a scheduled backup system.
 Users can also easily export their data from the database to store or do whatever they wish.

+#### Media Library
+Breezy also presents a library to store images, video, and audio files to present to users on the blog or other websites.